DavidNovo/PhoneBook/README.md

   - groupID:      the package structure of the project
   - artifactId:   the name of the application and the name of the directory

 Remember, the artifactId is also the name of the project's directory.
 With GitHub, the name of the repo is also the name of the project's directory.
+So, the artifactId must match the name of the remote repo.